2.7 The Next Azoras

 There is no more time for me to avoid the wishes of my Goddess, she thought.
 If that means that I need to show The Council that I am serious about my training, then I will do it.
 I am willing to forgo the pleasures of the mirror, for I know it’s what’s inside that counts.

 Yet, in spite of her changes, Nathily was still beautiful, and no matter what she did to alter her appearance, she remained one of the most attractive Amorae in Arbola.
-In fact, when she walked among her friends in Center Vale on the day of her revelation, she found that now that she no longer wore the standard robes of her peers, she stood out even more – much to the delight of the Amorosi males gathered around and the dismay of her Amorae friends who shot jealous glances her way.
-Worse yet, she never made it to The Great Green Hall to confront The Council – for her embarrassment took hold.
+In fact, when she walked among her friends in Center Vale on the day of her revelation, she found that now that she no longer wore the standard robes of her peers, she stood out even more.
+The other elves, with their elegant robes and intricate braids, would part like water around her.
+They didn’t shout or point; their judgment was far more subtle, a quiet closing of their ranks, a lowering of their eyes.
+She was an aberration, a blot of dark leather on a canvas of delicate silk.

-Frustrated that her change did not go as planned, Nathily felt even more out of place and quickly returned home.
+She was utterly and completely alone – although she’d intended to go to The Great Green Hall to confront The Council, embarrassment took hold.
+Frustrated that her change did not go as planned, Nathily quickly returned home.
 When Rian, Fara, and Dallegheri came by after hearing the talk of the town, all were shocked to see that the elfess had taken such steps without first consulting them.
 When they tried to talk to her about it, Nathily got so angry that she screamed and ran off to the forests to be alone once more.

 “What can I do but wait?”
 Nathily cried to her friendly owl.
 “Wait.
 Wait.
 Wait.”